 have a 2-year diploma in mechanical technology;

 - possess and maintain a valid Manitoba Class 5 driver’s licence (intermediate or full);

-- have good physical coordination and manual dexterity, and be able to lift heavy objects from a variety of physical positions while working at heights requiring bucket truck or ladder and while working in confined spaces;
+- work at heights and in confined spaces, have good mechanical aptitude, physical coordination, manual dexterity, and be able to lift heavy objects from a variety of physical positions.

 - current resumé and cover letter;

-- high school transcript, and any post-secondary school transcripts or training certificates.
+- high school transcripts1, and any post-secondary school transcripts or training certificates.